 Read more: Cloud Vendors - What Do They Have to Offer?

-In a single-tenant architecture, the cloud service provider will aid in managing the software instance and dedicated infrastructure while still lending nearly full control to a single tenant for customisation of software and infrastructure.
+In a single-tenant architecture, the cloud service provider will aid in managing the software instance and dedicated infrastructure while still lending nearly full control to a single tenant for the customisation of software and infrastructure.
 Some common characteristics of single-tenancy models are that they tend to provide a high level of user engagement and user control, as well as reliability, security and backup ability.

 Potential benefits of the single-tenant model are high levels of customisation, reliability, and security.
 However, these benefits result in a higher cost for customers.